-This is a small selection of scripts from Antony's comics, which you may find useful.
+This is a small selection of scripts from my comics, which you may find useful.
 Another excellent and extensive resource, containing scripts donated by dozens of writers, is the Comic Book Script Archive.

 Act I of the script for my graphic novel JULIUS, written in 2003.
 This script shows my original script format (JULIUS was written entirely in Final Draft — see below), and is a good example of how I direct an artist I've never worked with before.

 By comparison, this script for issue #9 of WASTELAND shows my more recent format (essentially the same but with some tweaks) and is much looser — by the time this was written, in late 2006, Chris and I had been working together for almost a year.
 The style and direction is therefore more casual.

 This 2010 format for SHADOWLAND: BLOOD ON THE STREETS is barely any different to 2006, just a couple of tweaks here and there.
 This was another case of working with a new artist, so some of the direction is quite formal and detailed.
 By the time this script was written, I'd moved to writing entirely in Scrivener.

 The debut issue of UMBRAL, from 2013.
 The format has, again, barely changed; but this script was for Chris Mitten, and by now we'd already made around 700 pages of comics together.
 So if you thought WASTELAND #9 was informal, just wait till you read this.
 There are also fairly extensive writer's notes on this issue on tumblr.
 Once again, written entirely in Scrivener.

 Scrivener features an integrated Comic Script format template which I designed in conjunction with the application's author, and is based on my original Final Draft template.
 Click here for articles showing how I use this template.

 As of Version 8.0, Final Draft includes some graphic novel scripting templates with the application.
 However, they are in my opinion rather poor and old-fashioned, and I continue to use my own template, as explained above.